 Upon receiving emails to read for both the host and the guest, in this case, Eguchi, to do something the sender had asked for both Hatano and Eguchi are presented with the request to perform a “Mata don”.

 Now, there is little need to explain how that would be an almost failed request as they have very different heights and therefore bigger or smaller legs.
 And that was the issue with them.

 When it was Hatano’s turn there were no problems whatsoever, problems did arise when it was Eguchi’s.
 Imagine the spectacle it was for Hatano to try to take a photo of the “Mata don” while having Eguchi’s leg almost hitting him in the groin area.

 Between nervous laughter and fear of something going wrong, both of them were fully occupied.

-If there is one variety show that is hilarious, “San Taku !!!” is the way to go.
-When you combine Eguchi and Yashiro in the same place there is no way this could get better.
+If there is one variety show that is hilarious, “Santaku!!!” is the way to go.
+When you combine Takuya Eguchi and Yashiro Taku in the same place there is no way this could get better.

-Eguchi is known for his goofy attacks and punchlines delivered with a straight and oftentimes innocent face when he knows better than anyone that he did something wrong; whereas Yashiro frequently is the one being laughed on as he perhaps makes it easy for others to be made the joke.
+Eguchi is known for his goofy attacks and punchlines delivered with a straight and oftentimes innocent face when he knows better than anyone that he did something wrong; whereas Taku frequently is the one being laughed at as he perhaps makes it easy for others to be made the joke.

 Sanrio Dashi niconico live Valentine special (2018)